Here are some ideas on how to save $10,000 in a year. Use this 52-week money challenge to boost savings, and work toward financial freedom.

 - Cut expenses where possible.
 Not fun, but necessary.
 For us, we tried to “rip off the band-aide” with a no-spend challenge so we could get it over with.

 - Increase income.
 Also not a lot of “fun” per se, but this is also very effective.
-Low-income or not, keep updating your resume, growing, and bettering your personal brand.
+Low-income or not, keep updating your resume, growing, consider starting a side hustle, and bettering your personal brand.

 - Save what you can, and don’t compromise.
 Target debt, household expenses, or Christmas gifts ahead of time!